Skip to main content

 Ford F-Series Super Duty: 6.7-liter Power Stroke V8

 The 2025 Ford F-Series Super Duty — sold in F-250, F-350 and F-450 variants — sports the latest version of the Power Stroke turbodiesel 6.7-liter V8.
-Opting for the High Output diesel gives you an incredible 500 hp and 1,200 lb-ft, numbers that are best in class among heavy-duty trucks (and even more torque than the Bugatti Chiron hypercar offers).
-Properly equipped, the torque monster can tow up to 40,000 pounds, another best-in-class number.
+Springing for the optional High Output diesel scores you an incredible 500 horsepower and 1,200 lb-ft of torque, numbers that are best in class among heavy-duty trucks.
+When properly equipped, the F-Series Super Duty can tow up to 40,000 pounds, another best-in-class number.
 If you don't need the superlatives, Ford also offers a standard-output Power Stroke with a still impressive 475 hp and 1,050 lb-ft that can tow up to 38,600 pounds.

-What's the most reliable diesel truck of all time?
+What are the most reliable diesel trucks of all time?

 1989-2007 Dodge Ram: 5.9-liter Cummins inline-six

-The first turbocharged diesel truck to hit the market was the 1989 Dodge Ram 250/350.
-Equipped with a 5.9-liter Cummins inline-six, its healthy 160 hp and 400 lb-ft left Ford's and GM's naturally aspirated diesels choking in the dust.
-The turbocharged Ram eventually made 325 hp and 610 lb-ft before it was pushed off the top pedestal by an upsized 6.7-liter Cummins six-cylinder engine.
-Nevertheless, the 5.9-liter that appeared in early Dodge Rams is a legend for good reason: It put Chrysler on the map as a serious manufacturer of hard-working trucks with stout, reliable and powerful engines.
+When Dodge introduced the first turbocharged diesel truck to the market with the 1989 Ram 250/350, it left Ford's and GM's naturally aspirated diesels choking in its dust.
+Originally equipped with a 5.9-liter Cummins inline-six that produced 160 hp and 400 lb-ft, the turbocharged Ram eventually topped out at 325 horsepower and 610 lb-ft of torque before it was pushed off the top of the totem pole by an upsized 6.7-liter Cummins engine.
+Nevertheless, the 5.9-liter that appeared in early Dodge Rams is a legend for good reason: It put the automaker on the map as a serious manufacturer of hard-working trucks with stout, reliable and powerful engines.

 1994.5-2003 Ford F-Series: 7.3-liter Power Stroke V8

-When the Cummins six-cylinder arrived in the late 1980s, Ford and GM were left scrambling.
-The International Harvester IDI 7.3-liter V8 found in the 1988-1993 F-250 and F-350 made a respectable 185-190 hp, but its torque of 345-360 lb-ft was found lacking against the robust Cummins.
-That changed halfway through the 1994 model year, when Ford and Navistar kept the dimensions of the IDI and changed everything else.
-Now called Power Stroke, the 7.3-liter V8 turbodiesel made 215 hp and 425 lb-ft, eventually rising to 275 hp and 525 lb-ft.
-The 7.3-liter is legendary for its reliability, unlike the Power Stroke 6.0-liter V8 that replaced it.
+Ford and GM were left scrambling when Dodge introduced the turbocharged Cummins six-cylinder in the late 1980s.
+The International Harvester IDI 7.3-liter diesel V8 found in the 1988-1993 F-250 and F-350 made a respectable 185-190 hp, but its torque figures of 345-360 lb-ft were lacking when compared to the robust Cummins.
+The situation changed halfway through the 1994 model year, though, when Ford and Navistar kept the dimensions of the IDI and changed just about everything else.
+Dubbed the Power Stroke, the 7.3-liter V8 turbodiesel originally made 215 hp and 425 lb-ft, which eventually rose to 275 horsepower and 525 lb-ft of torque.
+The 7.3-liter is legendary for its reliability — unlike the Power Stroke 6.0-liter V8 that replaced it.

 For more information on diesel pickup trucks, check out our article on the best new diesel-powered trucks for 2025 based on the scores they received from Edmunds' expert reviewers.
 And if you're not specifically looking for a diesel engine, here's an article covering all of the most reliable trucks.